-BK: Well what happened was, my grandfather was always in the restaurant business, and he had a place in Brooklyn.
+What happened was, my grandfather was always in the restaurant business, and he had a place in Brooklyn.
 But he put my father first to go on his own.
 And my dad was a waiter in the Waldorf-Astoria for quite a long time, and he did very well there.
 He actually served almost every president and even Frank Sinatra.
-That was one of the guys that always catered to my father.
-He’d be asked for.
+That was one of the guys that he’d be asked for.
 Anyway, long story short, as we got older, me and my sister, he wanted to give us more than he could.
-So he decided to go with two friends of his and open his first restaurant, which was George’s, then he came here.
+So he decided to go with two friends of his and open his first restaurant, which was George’s.
 He didn’t open it originally, he bought it from another family, and he happened to be called George as well, so it kind of fit.
-And then he bought and opened two more stores – bought two more stores.
+And then he opened two more stores.

 MDN: Did members of your family ever live down here?

-BK: I lived down here for a while.
-I did.
-I did.
+BK: I lived down here for a while, in 20 Pine Street.
 Until approximately 4 years ago I left.
 And the reason was because my kids.
 You know, I kinda felt bad they were playing ball in Chase Plaza (laugh) for getting the backyard and the freedom with the bikes and so forth.
 Yeah.

 ER: Who is that?